Finding Work Teaching English in Italy

 Also look at the contacts for job listings.
 Some of the schools are working through Italian agents.
 If the particular school listed is not interested, you might want to contact the agent regarding other schools he or she works with.

 Some smaller schools might not be fishing from the major employment websites.
-Try googling them: www.google.it and use key words, "scuola inglese italia."
+Try searching them via your favorite search engine and use key words, "scuola inglese italia."
 If you have your heart set on a particular place, include it.

 Try the phone book!
 Go to the Italian Yellow Pages, www.paginegialle.it), and click on the language dropdown for pages in English.
 Type "English School" in the subject area and a specific city or region, if you like.
 Listings often contain more than just addresses and phone numbers; many list email and web page as well.
 This is not, however, a comprehensive listing.
 There are many more that are not listed for whatever reason—only the Italians may know.